aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/get-started.md

 ## Creating a dedicated Aiven for Apache Kafka® MirrorMaker 2 service {#apache_kafka_mirrormaker_dedicated_cluster}

-Create a Aiven for Apache Kafka MirrorMaker 2 dedicated service:
+Create an Aiven for Apache Kafka MirrorMaker 2 dedicated service:

 1. Log in to the [Aiven Console](https://console.aiven.io/) and select the **Aiven for Apache Kafka®** service for which to create